 It’s also important to prove to lenders that you’re capable of managing your finances, especially if you are a first time buyer.
 If you always pay your bills and pay off your credit card balance on time, your credit score will slowly begin to rise.

 If you want to speak to us about applying for a mortgage, one of our friendly advisors would be happy to help.
-You can contact us on 01925 918960 or fill out our contact form.
+You can contact us on 01925 918960.